jhunbrayl/PoultryPalaceTCM/Inventory Testing/INV-0014_inventory_testing_empty_fields.md

 **Post-conditions:**

- - Sale is not recorded.
+ - Inventory item is not recorded.
  - Error message is displayed indicating that required fields are empty